What Is Puberty?

 - loss of interest in daily activities

-The important thing to remember is that kids with precocious puberty can be treated.
-Doctors can help them preserve their adult height potential as well as limit the emotional and social difficulties they may face from maturing early.Back to Articles
+The important thing is that doctors can treat precocious puberty.
+They can help kids keep their adult height potential and limit the emotional and social stress kids may face from maturing early.Back to Articles

 If you're almost a teen, chances are pretty good that you have some acne.
 About 8 in 10 preteens and teens have acne, along with many adults.Read More